andrewzwicky/PUBGIS/README.md

 ## Development

-If you'd like to use PUBGIS as a pythong package, you can install it using `pip`
+PUBGIS is written in Python 3.6.
+If you'd like to use PUBGIS as a python package, you can install it using `pip`

     pip install pubgis